AgateHQ/axate-developer-docs/docs/testing-and-go-live.md

 Let us know when the implementation has passed your user acceptance testing.

+### Go Live

 Once we have agreed a time and date for launch, we are ready to go-live.
-On go-live , the Axate code needs to be applied to the whole of the site.
+On go-live, the Axate code needs to be applied to the whole of the site.

-To do this, move the code to the header section of the template.
+To do this, move the code to the header section of your CMS template.

 The green Axate tab will appear on all articles (free and premium) but the page notice will only appear on premium articles.
 Please ensure that the code is inserted in priority to any ads loading.